Who renders best? : The 4Ps of good architectural rendering service

 - Excellent interior design and precise furnishings

-A good rendering should be able to showcase even the most unnoticeable part of the home.
+A good rendering should showcase even the most unnoticeable part of the home.
 It should make the client realize the need to place such a feature because it was presented so beautifully to be ignored.

 Can you expand the images to see them in full detail?

-Whenever you ask for a rendering sample, make sure that they are not only giving you small images that couldn't be expanded.
-If most of their models are only presented in a smaller format, then don't go after their service even if you already fell in love with their designs because there's a big possibility that renderings they give you were not their own.
-And if it's not theirs, there's a bigger chance that the output they will produce might not be as beautiful as the one you expected.
+When requesting a rendering sample, it's essential to check that they haven't merely presented you with small images unsuitable for enlargement.
+If the majority of their models are limited to a compact size, and they can't offer any further detail, then don't go after their service even if you already fell in love with their designs because there's a big possibility that the renderings they give you were not their own.
+And if it's not theirs, then there is a greater likelihood that their output won't be as desirable as you had envisioned.
 Who would've uploaded the works of another if they could make a beautiful rendering of their own?
-Getting their service may put you at higher risk of losing money and getting a substandard product or, worse, a scam.
+Getting their service may put you at a higher risk of losing money and getting a substandard product or, worse, a scam.
 Avoid these from happening.
-Always look or ask for rendering samples that could be expanded from your target service provider so you can always see even the smallest detail of the home.
+Always look or ask for rendering samples that could be expanded from your target service provider so you can see even the smallest detail of the home.

 Are they consistent with the quality of output throughout?

 This is another thing that you have to keep in mind.
-If they show ten renderings, ensure that all ten images have complete details and that the area's smallest detail can be seen when expanded.
+If they show ten renderings, ensure that all ten images have complete details and can be expanded.
 It should be 10/10 and not 7/10.
-If the latter was the case, it somehow signals you that this business may not be able to maintain the type of excellent work that they could provide you in the beginning.
+If the latter were the case, it somehow signals that this business may not be able to maintain the type of excellent work they could initially provide.
 While you would like to give them the benefit of the doubt, you also don't want to lose your client's trust by offering inconsistent renderings.

-As a home builder or realtor, make sure to gain repeated customers/clients in the long run.
+As a home builder or realtor, aim to gain more repeat customers/clients in the long run.
 One way to do this is to offer high-quality renderings consistently by getting the right artists.